ALSchwalm/foresight/README.md

 Installation
 ============

-To install `forsight`, clone this repository and run `python setup.py insatll`.
+To install `foresight`, clone this repository and run `python setup.py install`.

 Library Usage
 =============